cajohare/IAXOmass/README.md

 [Click here for the notebook](https://github.com/cajohare/IAXOmass/blob/master/code/plot_FinalLimit.ipynb)

 The axion parameter space g-m_a.
 The main result of this paper is shown as a blue region: the median range of masses and couplings for which IAXO can determine the axion mass to be non-zero with 3sigma significance.
 The QCD axion band is shaded in orange and the common benchmark KSVZ and DFSZ models are drawn as straight brown lines.
 In various shades of green are axions excluded by astrophysical arguments.
 The best experimental results shown in shades of red.
-All the limit data can be found in the 'limit_data' folder
+All the limit data can be found in the [limit_data](https://github.com/cajohare/IAXOmass/blob/master/limit_data) folder

 ---